COS301-SE-2022/Grid-Watch/README.md

 #### Tshegofatsho Motlatle
 * Personally: I am  third Year B.IT student with a passion for gaming and computing.
 With this project we will be addressing a very present and real problem that most people in south africa can say they have faced.
 I will bring value to the development of the system by using the skills i have acquired over the years to not only add vaulable inputs to the system as a whole but also my fellow team mates.
 I am excited to see what this system has in store for the relationship between local government and the public.
 Bringing people a step closer to the change they need and want
 * Professionally: https://www.linkedin.com/in/tshegofatsho-motlatle-41ab89239/
-   i have experience in both Web development such as PHP, Javascript, Jquery, HTML, CSS, Bootstrap, Angular, XML, DTD and also skilled in a number of programming languages such as JAVA, C++, Assembly, Python and Delphi.
+   I have experience in both Web development such as PHP, Javascript, Jquery, HTML, CSS, Bootstrap, Angular, XML, DTD and also skilled in a number of programming languages such as JAVA, C++, Assembly, Python and Delphi.
 I have designed websites for clients in the past and im always eager to start and deliver a new project to a new client.
 Programming is the bond between machine and people and i like to consider myself the mediator between these two powerful machines.

 #### Thebe Kgaphola
 * Personally: I am a third year Bsc Computer Science student, I love coding and learning new things.
 I am gonna use my skills to help the team implement the project.